csinva/csinva.github.io/_notes/neuro/comp_neuro.md

 - interpreting brain encoding models

-  - Computational language modeling and the promise of in silico experimentation [jain, vo, wehbe, & huth, 2023](https://direct.mit.edu/nol/article/doi/10.1162/nol_a_00101/114613/Computational-language-modeling-and-the-promise-of)
   - [Brains and algorithms partially converge in natural language processing](https://www.nature.com/articles/s42003-022-03036-1#Sec9) (caucheteux & king, 2022)
     - best brain-mapping are obtained from the middle layers of DL models
     - whether an algorithm maps onto the brain primarily depends on its ability to predict words context